-The Mackenzie Funds managed by our internal portfolio managers ("Internal Managers") follow the proxy-voting policies and procedures mandated by us.
+The Fund follows the proxy-voting policies and procedures mandated by us.

 Our objective is to vote the securities of companies for which we have proxy-voting authority in a manner most consistent with the long-term economic interest of Fund investors.